maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Which modules are available in Python?

 The REPL help suggests to use the `hub` module.
-However, the Lego app suggest to use `mindstorms.MSHub`.
+However, the LEGO app suggest to use `mindstorms.MSHub`.
 And a `dir` of both shows they are different.
 This is very confusing.